 French Impressionist Painter, 1840-1916

 .was a French Impressionist artist described by Gustave Geffroy in 1894 as one of the "le trois grandes dames" of Impressionism alongside Berthe Morisot and Mary Cassatt.However, her often omission from books on women artists indicate the success of her husband, F??lix Bracquemond, in his campaign to thwart her development as an artist.
-Related Paintings of Marie Bracquemond :. | On the Terrace at Sevres | On the Terrace at Sevres (nn02) | The Lady in White | portrait of mademoiselle charlotte du val d ognes |
+Related Paintings of Marie Bracquemond :. | On the Terrace at Sevres | On the Terrace at Sevres (nn02) | The Woman in White (nn02) | portrait of mademoiselle charlotte du val d ognes | Aspasia |